markmoxon/elite-universe-editor/README.md

 * For the Commodore 64 build, you will also need c1541 from the VICE emulator, which can be downloaded from the [VICE site](https://vice-emu.sourceforge.io).

-Builds are supported for both Windows and Mac/Linux systems, but please note that Windows only builds the BBC version.
-To build the Commodore 64 version as well, you will need to be on a Mac or Linux box.
-The process may work on the Windows Subsystem for Linux, but I haven't tested it.
+Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

 Let's look at how to build the Elite Universe Editor from the source.

 ### Windows